iftekkhar/JS-animated-form/README.md

 # JS-animated-form
-A custom animated with validation
+A custom animated form with validation